Miguel Rojas Player Props: Dodgers vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.31 team ERA ranks 17th across all league pitching staffs.
+- The Angels have a 4.39 team ERA that ranks 18th among all league pitching staffs.

-- Angels pitchers combine to surrender 96 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Angels pitchers combine to give up 101 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- The righty's last appearance was on Saturday against the Arizona Diamondbacks, when he tossed six innings, surrendering five earned runs while allowing three hits.
+- The lefty last appeared on Sunday against the Arizona Diamondbacks, when he tossed six innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.